 Why HTTPS (Not HTTP) is the Best Choice For Your Website

-Another major reason that you should work with HTTPS is that fact that it is preferred by the giant known as Google.
+Another major reason you should work with HTTPS is because it is preferred by the giant known as Google.
 This is especially important for those using a website for marketing and SEO purposes, as Google is the gateway to customers.
 Google places so much value on HTTPS that it even now uses it as a ranking signal.
 Speaking of SEO, let’s go over a few advantages you and your SEO work will gain when you switch to HTTPS.

 - Your Rankings Will Increase

 According to Google, those that switch from HTTP sites to HTTPS sites see an initial slight increase in their rankings.
 In additions, data analysis tells us definitively that HTTPS sites, on average, have higher rankings than HTTP-URL’s.
 Take note that, while you may find it difficult to quantify, after you switch to HTTPS, your the ranking of your website will likely continue to increase over time.

 - Referrer Data from Your Visitors is Preserved and Protected

 Referrer data is, in essence, that information concerning where traffic originates, when it passes through a site.
 This data is used by websites and web servers to determine from where people are visiting them, so they can either, one, tailor their advertising and promotions to them, or, two, simply record the data for statistical purposes.
 This data passes through HTTP sites and HTTPS sites differently.
 First, when visitors pass through a HTTP site, their referral information is sent directly and unencrypted.
 This is problematic for obvious reasons, but, not to worry because, as you may have already guessed, a switch to a HTTPS site will remedy this issue.
 HTTPS sites, like HTTP sites, provide referral data, but unlike HTTP sites, they do so while keeping it secure.